 Here are the main categories of my program: commitment, gratitude practice, Higher Power, exercise, nature, taking responsibility, meditation and presence, community, laughter, diet, professional help, forgiveness, and compassion.
 These categories are in no particular order and for me, one is just as important as the other.
-It may look like a long list, yet I am able to incorporate these into my daily or weekly schedule.
+It may look like a long list, yet it is easy to incorporate these into a daily or weekly schedule.

-Commitment: I have made a commitment to my health and my recovery.
+Make a commitment to health and to recovery.
 It is non-negotiable.
 It comes first.
 Period.

-Gratitude Practice: Beginning the day writing down three things I am grateful for sets the mood for the day.
-No matter what state of mind I wake up with, those gratitudes take precedence to anything else.
+Beginning the day by writing down three things you are grateful for.
+It sets the mood for the day.
+No matter what state of mind we wake up with, gratitude takes precedence to anything else.

-Higher Power: I do a sadhana every morning.
-It is a time to begin the day with a bow to the Higher Power of my understanding.
-This further impresses my focus for the day – Thy will, not my will be done.
+Do some sort of a sadhana every morning.
+Begin the day with a bow to the Higher Power of your understanding.
+This further impresses the focus for the day – Thy will, not my will be done.
 How can I serve – You, myself and others?

-Nature: I make sure to spend some quality time out in nature each day.
-I take a walk, sit quietly at the roots of a tree, or beside a stream or river, or other outdoor activity.
-It is so calming to connect to nature, the root of who I am anyway… beyond the hustle and bustle of civilized, citified life.
+Make sure to spend some quality time out in nature each day.
+Take a walk, sit quietly at the roots of a tree, or beside a stream or river, or other outdoor activity.
+It is so calming to connect to nature, the root of who I am anyway.
+Move beyond the hustle and bustle of civilized, citified life.

-Taking Responsibility: I take extra care to not blame my situation and circumstance on others.
-It’s not always all my doing, but I certainly play a part in how my life plays out.
-This is a key piece of keeping clear about what I am up to in the world.
+Take extra care to not blame your situation and circumstance on others.
+It’s not always all my doing, but we certainly play a part in how our life plays out.
+Keeping clear vision about what your place in the world.
 This viewpoint is the difference between living in the world as a victim or as an empowered person.
 As a chronic pain sufferer, I often felt that I was a victim.
 It is difficult to find traction to move forward when one is settled in the victim mentality.

-Meditation and Presence: The brain has a chance to heal when it experiences meditation.
-I practice several times a day for at least twenty minutes.
-Further, I have developed a way to walk through the world in more of a meditative state than otherwise.
-It is helpful in staying calm, focused, and releasing stress.
+The brain has a chance to heal when it experiences meditation.
+Practice several times a day for at least twenty minutes.
+Further, this helps to develop a way to walk through the world in more of a meditative state than otherwise.
+It is helps us stay calm and focused.

-Community: I create community time into each day.
+Create community time into each day.
 Isolation is one of the hallmarks of the chronic pain sufferer and addict.
 So, fellowship is the antidote.
-I am mindful of gathering with like-minded people, and people who are on a path similar to mine, if not a bit further along that path.
+Be mindful of gathering with like-minded people, and people who are on a path similar to yours.

-Laughter: Life is full of joy – I just need to tune into it.
-I also find great value and relief in being able to laugh at myself.
+Life is full of joy.
+Take time to tune into it.
+Find the value and relief in being able to laugh at yourself.

-Diet: I follow a diet plan that works for my physiology.
+Follow a diet plan that works for you.
 Part of my chronic pain was due to a highly sensitive response to inflammatory foods.
 My diet keeps me well hydrated and supplied with the nutrients I need to recover and thrive in my recovery.

-Professional help: I look to professionals when I need to.
+Look to professionals when you need to.
 It’s that simple.
-And I am grateful for their expertise and guidance.
+Be grateful for their expertise and guidance.

-Forgiveness: I have a regular forgiveness practice as part of my work as an Ancestral Clearing Practitioner.
+I established a regular forgiveness practice as part of my work as an Ancestral Clearing Practitioner.
 I got into the Ancestral Clearing space because the work was so powerful for my own healing.
-I do this for others … and I make sure I do it for myself each day.
 There is so much work to be done around this subject.
-I have found it remarkable how much I find myself letting go, the more I practice this.
+You will discover how powerful and how easy it is to let go of unhealthy attachments the more you practice this.

 The elements of this recovery program include working a 12-Step program, focused physical practice such a yoga or qi gong, quieting the mind, and nutrition.
 These form the backbone of what has been a successful recovery from the devastating effects of chronic pain and addiction.
-I have been able to cut through and drastically reduce my negative thinking habit, calm and reset a stress response gone wild, and find inner peace and contentment on my life.
+You can drastically reducing your negative thinking habits.
+These tools can calm and reset an unbalanced stress response so prevalent in the chronic pain sufferer.
+They lead to inner peace and contentment on your life.